Mr6MJT/HodHod/README.md

 # LetsChat
-LetsChat->Linux Chatting software,works on all linux distros.
+LetsChat->Linux Chatting software,works on all linux distros,New update: File transfer.

 Cloning it: